Research Topics & Ideas: Marketing

 Social media marketing

-- The impact of social media on public relations and media relations
+- The impact of social media on public relations and media relations: a Case Study of Nandos

-- The role of social media in crisis communication and reputation management
+- The role of Twitter in crisis communication and reputation management: a discourse analysis

-- The influence of social media on brand loyalty and customer retention
+- The impact of social media influencer presence on brand loyalty and customer retention among Gen X.

-- The role of social media in global and multicultural marketing
+- The challenges and opportunities of social media in global and multicultural marketing: perceptions of marketing departments in large corporations

-- The relationship between social media engagement and website traffic
+- The relationship between social media engagement and website traffic: an analysis of fitness brands

-- The effectiveness of paid vs organic social media advertising
+- The perceptions and understanding of paid vs organic social media advertising among Gen Z consumers in San Francisco

-- The use of micro-moments and intent-based marketing in creating personalized content experiences
+- The use and understanding of micro-moments in creating personalized content experiences among content creators in the USA

-- The role of SEO in content marketing strategy
+- The experiences and use of SEO in content marketing strategy among small online businesses

-- The use of social media influencers in content marketing campaigns
+- The use of social media influencers in content marketing campaigns: a Case Study of Hello Fresh

-- The use of AI and machine learning in content creation and distribution
+- The perception and use of Chat GPT in content creation among small online businesses

-- The use of interactive and immersive content formats (e.g., virtual reality, augmented reality) in marketing
+- The perceptions of interactive and immersive content formats (e.g., virtual reality, augmented reality) in marketing among consumers: an experimental study

 Search engine marketing

-- The effectiveness of different ad formats (e.g., text ads, shopping ads, video ads) in SEM
+- The effectiveness of different ad formats (e.g., text ads, shopping ads, video ads) in Search Engine Marketing for tourist destinations

-- The impact of search engine algorithm updates on SEM performance – who are the winners and losers?
+- The impact of search engine algorithm updates on Search Engine Marketing performance – who are the winners and losers?

-- The use of AI and machine learning in SEM strategy and bid optimization
+- The perception and use of AI and machine learning in Search Engine Marketing strategy and bidding optimization within a UK marketing agency

-- The use of voice search and its impact on SEM
+- The use of voice search and its impact on Search Engine Marketing among food retailers in Switzerland

-- The role of local SEO in driving brick-and-mortar sales
+- The role of local SEO in driving brick-and-mortar sales: a case study of a local fashion outlet in France

-- The impact of mobile optimization on SEM performance and conversion rates
+- The impact of mobile optimization on Search Engine Marketing performance and conversion rates in Nigeria

-- The effectiveness of different types of keywords and search queries in driving traffic and conversions
+- The effectiveness of different types of keywords and search queries in driving traffic towards restaurants in Italy

-- The use of remarketing and retargeting in SEM campaigns
+- The use of remarketing and retargeting in search engine marketing campaigns among marketers

-- The role of schema markup and structured data in improving SEM performance
+- The understanding and use of schema markup and structured data in improving Search engine marketing performance among Start-Ups

-- The use of AI and machine learning in email marketing, such as personalized content and dynamic segmentation
+- The perception and use of AI and machine learning in email marketing among NGOs: a focus on personalized content and dynamic segmentation

-- The effectiveness of different subject line strategies in driving open and click-through rates
+- The effectiveness of email subject line strategies in driving open and click-through rates: an experimental study

-- The use of A/B testing and multivariate testing in improving email marketing performance
+- Comparing A/B testing and multivariate testing in improving email marketing performance: a case study

-- The impact of personalization on email marketing performance
+- The use of personalization on email marketing performance among craft bloggers

-- The use of email marketing in creating and nurturing customer loyalty and retention
+- The impact of automated email marketing among local online retailers on customer loyalty and retention

-- The impact of GDPR and other data privacy regulations on email marketing
+- The perception and understanding of GDPR and other data privacy regulations on email marketing among SMEs

-- Measuring the ROI of email marketing campaigns
+- The challenges of measuring the ROI of email marketing campaigns: perceptions of SMEs

-- The effectiveness of different email formats (e.g., text-based, HTML, interactive) in driving engagement
+- The effectiveness of different email formats (e.g., text-based, HTML, interactive) in driving engagement: A/B testing for a small online retailer

 Marketing-Related Dissertations & Theses